Des Lynam: 2005–2013

 In May 2005, Lynam presented the BBC One programme We'll Meet Again, marking the 60th anniversary of VE Day.
 During the show Tara McDonald performed the song "We'll Meet Again" live.
 The following month, he presented an episode of Have I Got News For You on BBC One, the third time he had presented the show, having twice hosted the show the previous year.

 In June and July 2005, Lynam co-presented (with Sir David Frost) the series The World's Greatest Sporting Legend on Sky One.
 In the summer of 2005, Lynam also covered the Wimbledon Championships for BBC Radio 5 Live.

 In October 2005, Lynam published his autobiography I Should Have Been at Work.
 The title of the book is a reference to when Lynam said "Good afternoon.
-Shouldn't you be at work?" when introducing coverage of an England match at 2pm on a Monday during the 1998 Football World Cup finals.
+Shouldn't you be at work?" when introducing coverage of an England match at 2pm on a Monday during the 1998 FIFA World Cup finals.

 In 2005, Lynam said that he regretted his decision to move to ITV from the BBC in 1999.
 Lynam said: "If it was a decision I had to make now I probably wouldn't do it.
 Some people said I went from being a great broadcaster, or at least a very acceptably good one, to being a somewhat inadequate one overnight".

 Also that year, Lynam replaced Richard Whiteley as the host of Channel 4's Countdown, with his first episode airing on 31 October 2005, following Whiteley's death.
 Although his contract was to last until December 2007, Lynam left Countdown after less than 18 months at the end of 2006, because he regularly needed to travel to Leeds where Countdown was recorded, while his home was in Worthing, West Sussex about 250 miles away.
 He was replaced by Des O'Connor.
 Lynam did, however, return for Countdown's 5000th episode, broadcast on 26 March 2010, as the Dictionary Corner guest.

 After leaving Countdown, Lynam hosted Sport Mastermind and appeared in Setanta Sports' commercials for its coverage of the Premier League.

 In April 2009, Lynam spoke about his recollection of the Hillsborough disaster for a Football Focus special programme marking the 20th anniversary of the disaster.

 From 2011 to 2013, Lynam co-hosted, with Christopher Matthew, three series of Touchline Tales on BBC Radio 4, a humorous look at sport.

 In a 2015 interview, Lynam stated that "I liked the radio boxing commentaries very much, especially following Muhammad Ali around the world.
 That was a great period of my life."